HRESULT: Using an HRESULT value

 Use the ERR.EXE tool to translate a value to the corresponding message text.

 The ERRLOOK.EXE tool can be used to display error strings associated with a given HRESULT value.
 It can be run from a Visual Studio command prompt.

 The win32SetErrorInfo associates an HRESULT value with a corresponding IErrorInfo object.
 GetErrorInfo reads this information.

 The win32 FormatMessage can be used to get a human readable description of some non-IErrorInfo HRESULT values.

 The winerror.h header file defines some commonly used HRESULT values.
 HRESULT values are sometimes encoded in the header (.h) files of a subsystem.
 These values are also defined in the corresponding header files of the Microsoft Windows Platforms SDK or DDK.

-What does the H stand for?
+Origin of name

-The name HRESULT seems like it means "result handle" since many other Windows types use H to mean handle.
+The name HRESULT appears to mean "result handle" since many other Windows types use H to mean handle.
 For example, HMODULE is a module handle which means an HMODULE value refers to a module resource.
-But an HRESULT value does not refer to a resource so it's not a handle.
+However, an HRESULT value does not refer to a resource so it is not a handle.
 According to Raymond Chen "in the old days it really was a handle to an object that contained rich error information ...
 The COM team decided that the cost/benefit simply wasn’t worth it, so the HRESULT turned into a simple number.
 But the name stuck."